 The question of whether to treat elements as HTML is determined during scanning.
-Elements scanned as HTML are always treated as HTML when running tests, regardless of whether “Scan WEBVIEW elements as HTML” is checked.
+Elements scanned as HTML are always treated as HTML when running tests, regardless of whether “Enable Webview scan” is checked.

 2. Settings if a scan error occurs (iOS)

-On iOS, it is necessary for the following conditions to be satisfied to be able to use “Scan WebView elements as HTML.”
+On iOS, it is necessary for the following conditions to be satisfied to be able to use “Enable Webview scan.”
 If an error occurs, check whether these conditions are satisfied.